amaranth-lang/amaranth/docs/guide.rst

 Modifying control flow
 ----------------------

 Control flow within an elaboratable can be altered without introducing a new clock domain by using *control flow modifiers* that affect :ref:`synchronous evaluation <lang-sync>` of signals in a specified domain (or domains).
-They never affect :ref:`combinatorial evaluation <lang-comb>`.
+They never affect :ref:`combinational evaluation <lang-comb>`.
 There are two control flow modifiers:

 * :class:`ResetInserter` introduces a synchronous reset input (or inputs), updating all of the signals in the specified domains to their :ref:`initial value <lang-initial>` whenever the active edge occurs on the clock of the domain *if* the synchronous reset input is asserted.
 * :class:`EnableInserter` introduces a synchronous enable input (or inputs), preventing any of the signals in the specified domains from changing value whenever the active edge occurs on the clock of the domain *unless* the synchronous enable input is asserted.